KEVIN J LANDE

 Kevin Lande

-I am an Assistant Professor in the Department of Philosophy at York University, where I am Director of the Cognitive Science Program, and core members of the Centre for Vision Research, the Vision: Science to Applications (VISTA) program, and Connected Minds.
-Before that, I was a Postdoctoral Researcher at the Centre for Philosophical Psychology at the University of Antwerp.
+I am York Research Chair in Philosophy of Representation at the Department of Philosophy at York University, where I am also Director of the Cognitive Science Program and a core member of the Centre for Vision Research, the Vision: Science to Applications (VISTA) program, and Connected Minds.
+Before coming to York, I was a Postdoctoral Researcher at the Centre for Philosophical Psychology at the University of Antwerp.
 I got my PhD in Philosophy from UCLA after getting my MA in Philosophy at Brandeis University.
 I went to college at Montana State University in Bozeman, MT, where I grew up.

 I am the recipient of a SSHRC Insight Development Grant for my project Forms of Mind.
 Together with Chaz Firestone, I organize the phiVis: Philosophy of Vision Science Workshop, a satellite event at the annual meeting of the Vision Sciences Society, which aims to promote interaction between philosophers of perception and vision scientists.